ezShroom/actarius-lbry-browser/README.md

 ## ⚠️ Disclaimer
 This project is in very early development.
 It will not function as a finished product.
-Actarius is not intended to become a fully functional browser and it shouldn't be used as a daily driver.
-However, basic browsing can be performed using it.
+Actarius is unlikely to become a fully functional browser.
+Using it as a daily driver is not a reccomended use case, especially at this stage.

 ## Licensing
 The project is based on open-source principles, and it is licensed under the OSSAL license.
 A similar, more permissive license is also used by the LBRY SDK, an optional tool for the browser.